runpod/docs/docs/sdks/graphql/configurations.md

 sidebar_position: 1
 ---

+For details on queries, mutations, fields, and inputs, see the [RunPod GraphQL Spec](https://graphql-spec.runpod.io/).

 When configuring your environment, certain arguments are essential to ensure the correct setup and operation.
 Below is a detailed overview of each required argument:

 ### `containerDiskInGb`